 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 Is your dog scared of fireworks?
-She’s not alone!
+They are not alone!
 Although fireworks are a fun, exciting sight for us humans, for dogs, they’re typically the opposite.
 The unexpected, loud noise can often create stress and anxiety for your dog.
-Fireworks and dogs are two ingredients that often do not mix well.
-So, before the fireworks are lit, be sure to understand what your pup is experiencing.

 It’s normal for loud noises to startle us and the same goes for dogs.
 Fireworks are loud, and when they explode the sound triggers dogs’ nervous systems which in turn makes them feel afraid.
 If your dog runs away when fireworks go off it’s because of natural instinct.
 They are trying to survive.
 It’s not like any other noise they’ve heard before and they don’t understand where it’s coming from, so their first instinct is to find protection far away from the loud noise.